torbsorensen/TSI_classifier/README.md

 The final model is in saved_models/final_model.

 Based on the predictions I've made some quick plots to get a feeling of the results.
-I've looked at predictions over a random day, average daily prediction and average monthly predictions:
+I've looked at predictions over a random day, average daily prediction for all months and for June only, and average monthly predictions:

 #### Day predictions